thanksmister/android-mqtt-alarm-panel/README.md

 You can also load your home automation platform website by entering the address with port into the settings.
 It slides from the right on the main screen.

 ![platform_panel](https://user-images.githubusercontent.com/142340/34175188-53419a14-e4da-11e7-970a-77d2ff753d31.png)

-## Hardware & Software

-- Android Device running Android OS 4.1 or greater.
-It'a also recommended that you use your own screensaver, like Daydream for Android so that your device does not go to sleep.
-You also want to disable your lock screen.
-The application will not work if your device sleeps (i.e. you need to unlock your device to open).

-There is a known issue with Fire OS devices from Amazon, they usually have a custom OS and may not include Daydream.
-You will then need to use the built-in screensaver features or you need to install an alternative solution.
-Some Fire OS devices also lack haptic feedback for key presses and the ability to customize the alarm sound.

-Android 4.0 devices use [WebView](https://developer.chrome.com/multidevice/webview/overview) to render webpages, The WebView shipped with Android 4.4 (KitKat) is based on the same code as Chrome for Android version 30.
-This WebView does not have full feature parity with Chrome for Android and is given the version number 30.0.0.0.

 ## Installation